liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/08-migrating-legacy-application-to-new-plugins-sdk.markdown

 You may have noticed that some of your updated imports show errors stating that they do not exist.
 This is because many of the updated APIs have been migrated to independent modules, and your application is not aware of them.
-To fix these dependency issues, follow the instructions below.
+You'll fix these dependency issues in the instructions below.
+Then you'll generate your application's WAR file and deploy it to a Liferay Portal 7.0 instance.

 1. Use this [reference document](/develop/reference/-/knowledge_base/7-0/calling-migrated-services-from-legacy-plugins)
     to find classes that were exposed as Liferay Portal API in 6.2, but have